muziejus/javascripting-english-major/3-programming.md

 ```

 Now we can see that the third line can be simplified, in English, to “append
-the html line break tag and ‘1’ to the ‘response’ html element.”
+the HTML line break tag and ‘1’ to the `#response` HTML element.”
 Then the
-fourth line, in English, is “assign to the variable i the result of 1 + 1.”
+fourth line, in English, is “assign to the variable `i` the result of 1 + 1.”

 At the end of the first time through the loop, then, `i` is now 2, not 1.
 Now
 we can see it go back to the beginning of the loop.
 First, truth test: is `2 <
 4` true?
 Yes.
-Next, append “<br />2.”
-Next, reset `i` to be equal to 2 + 1, or
+Next, append a line break and “2.”
+Next, reset `i` to be equal
-  3. Once back through the loop...
-Now reset `i` to be equal to 3 + 1, or 4
+to 2 + 1, or 3.
+Once back through the loop...
+Now reset `i` to be equal to 3 +
-     and…
+1, or 4 and…

 Break.
 Because `4 < 4` is not true, the loop stops executing.
 More
-colloquially, we break out of the loop.
+colloquially, we **break out of the loop**.
 And that’s why your webpage should
 read:

->This is the div.<br>
+>This is the #response div.<br>
 >1<br>
 >2<br>
 >3